Website Manager

 Q: What equipment do I need to provide for my AA player?

-A: The league will provide team hats and jerseys.
-Players will be responsible for having the following items:
+A: The league provides team hats and jerseys.
+Players are responsible for bringing:

 Fielding glove